bholland-bh/omniauth-cognito-oauth2/README.md

 end
 ```

 Since Cognito has many different client sites, we are using a lambda to dynamically set the site that you wish to authenticate against.
 This will be the domain you have setup for your user pool.
-These is more info in the Authorization Code Grant section in the AWS docs [here](https://aws.amazon.com/blogs/mobile/understanding-amazon-cognito-user-pool-oauth-2-0-grants/).
+There is more info in the Authorization Code Grant section in the AWS docs [here](https://aws.amazon.com/blogs/mobile/understanding-amazon-cognito-user-pool-oauth-2-0-grants/).

 You can now access the OmniAuth Cognito OAuth2 URL: `/auth/cognito_oauth2`

 ## Usage (Devise)

-First define your application id and secret in `config/initializers/devise.rb`.
+First define your client id and user pool domain in `config/initializers/devise.rb`.

 ```ruby
 config.omniauth :cognito_oauth2, 'MY_COGNITO_CLIENT_ID', scope: [:openid, :email],